 Our children are going to experiment with their choice in fashion, friends, hobbies, interests, sports and careers.
 That’s a normal part of life.
 The “Terrible Toos” are also a part of life.
 However, don’t lose sight of the depth of character and virtue within your children.
 That is who they are and it will guide them into who they become.

 As fathers, we spend a lifetime preparing our children to leave us.
 It’s sad but true.
-However, if we remember to focus on who they are instead of what they do, they will often grow up to make you very proud.
+However, if we remember to focus on who they are instead of what they do, they will often grow up to make us very proud.

 By the way, remember my “Laura Ashley” and “Goth” daughters?
 Well, today “Laura Ashley” is a blue-jean wearing very talented youth and music minister, and the “Goth” daughter speaks three languages and is a very fashionable teacher of English as a Second Language at a university in Africa.
 (I told you she was smart.)